Welcome to Sycamore Class!

 My name is Miss Freeman and I teach Sycamore Class.
 We are very lucky to have Mrs Pilbrow helping with our learning.
 Sycamore is the middle class of the school and teaching year 2 and year 3 children.

-Welcome back!
-This term we will be thinking about British Geography and famous people.
-We will also be thinking about being scientists and investigating the forces that shape the world around us.
+This year we will be thinking about being scientists and investigating the forces that shape the world around us.
 In maths we are thinking about place value and how it helps us add and subtract.
-Our next maths area will be telling the time, both in digital and analogue.
+In Sycamore we will be telling the time, both in digital and analogue.
 This is an area that many children find challenging, drawing attention to clocks and time at home will help prepare them for this subtopic.

 P.E. with the sports coaches will be taking place on Thursday afternoons; this will be multi-skills leading to team games.
-The other P.E. session will be on Tuesdays where we will be developing our dance skills around the theme of Rock and Roll.
+The other P.E. session will be on Tuesdays where we will be developing our dance skills.

 Spellings and mental maths (times tables or number bonds) will be given out on Wednesdays with spelling and maths tests on Mondays.
 Please feel free to encourage your child to use their large yellow homework book as a practice space for these, the front of the book should have some suggestions of different ways to learn.

 Our other piece of homework this half term will be a project linking in to our topic theme, I will be sending out some details about this soon.